by A.M. Broadous

 from the dryer, and boots for our hike

 garter snakes gibbered in confidence.

-on our heels in the dust and face the
+still turn on our heels in the dust

 beside mint leaves and lavender,